How we make Chinese textbooks culturally significant

 Unfortunately, there are textbooks insert too many supplementary blocks in English for cultural knowledge.
-For example, one page of English text about Miao people in Yunnan province is inserted into a textbook still focusing on short Chinese texts.
+For example, one page of English text about Miao people in Yunnan province is inserted into a beginner’s textbook.
 If this page were written in Chinese, no students would understand it.
-The information has to be presented in English.
-However, by doing so, introducing Chinese culture becomes a ticking-the-box exercise.
+However, when the cultural information is presented in English, introducing Chinese culture in Chinese language classes becomes a ticking-the-box exercise.

 There are two drawbacks.
 Firstly, it leaves students an idea that Chinese culture is not accessible through Chinese language.
-The English text, although interesting, consequently becomes a barrier between Chinese language and Chinese culture.
+The English text consequently becomes a barrier between Chinese language and Chinese culture.
 Secondly, this kind of detailed anthropological knowledge does not tap into the commonly held Chinese cultural literacy.
-Unless they are in the field of anthropology, students will hardly ever encounter this information again.
+Unless working in the field of anthropology, students will hardly ever encounter this information again.

-It is the best to introduce Chinese culture in Chinese texts.
-For example, in Mandarin Express Intermediate Level B, a short poem 敕勒歌 is included.
+It is better to introduce Chinese culture in Chinese texts.
+For example, in Chinese Reading and Writing 6, a short Chinese history is introduced, all in Chinese characters.
+This simple narration provides important information about China, also boosts students’ confidence after they read it.
+Another example is, in Mandarin Express Intermediate Level B, a short poem 敕勒歌 is included.
 This poem is short and easy to understand.
 Students can get a direct encounter of the ancient tribe through the language, and understand the geographical and the cultural environment of the time.
 Moreover, the catchiness and the aesthetics of the poem has impressed Chinese people throughout the history and its lines are often quoted.
 Students can easily recognise the poem and use it themselves at ease.